MHCGA/halo-cms-docs/docs/en/contributing/index.md

 1. **Prioritize familiar domains**: write based on your technical background or operational experience to produce higher-value content more easily.
 2. **Be cautious entering new topics**: if you're still learning a subject, read and practice first to ensure understanding before writing.
-3. **Consult authoritative sources**: when citing external perspectives, please attach source links, and you can list reference materials in the `references` field at the end.
+3. **Consult authoritative sources**: when citing external perspectives, please attach source links, and you can list reference materials in the `references` field in Frontmatter.

 We cherish every contributor's enthusiasm and understand that everyone's experience varies.
 Let's work together to maintain an accurate and friendly knowledge space.
 Quoting Wikipedia: